Hummus — A Mediterranean Staple

 Australian researchers found that a chickpea-heavy diet helped bring down blood cholesterol levels, including LDL or “bad” cholesterol.
 Even more recently, the same group of Aussies found that chickpeas helped with glycemic control and insulin resistance — which may be valuable in the prevention and management of diabetes.
 Other studies suggest chickpeas can help tame your appetite.

 Beans are a lean alternative to meat, so making a substitution could be beneficial.
-After all, beans are officially part of the protein food group.
+After all, beans are part of the protein part of the protein food group.
 MyPlate also counts them as a vegetable.
 In fact, beans are the only food that can do double duty.
 They belong to both food groups.
 Dietary guidelines recommend 3 cups of beans per week — but most people need to triple the amount of beans they eat to achieve this level.
 Certainly, hummus is a good place to start.

 Even though it’s easier than ever to find prepared hummus in most supermarkets today, there’s nothing like making it yourself.
 Even though we like the plain garlic/lemony version best, we will often experiment by adding different ingredients, including canned chipotle chiles in adobo sauce, roasted red peppers, chopped jalapenos, olives, cilantro or pomegranate molasses.